The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

 “We’ve got to take normal precautions,” he said.
 He urged utilization of “neighborhood watch” programs.
 “We need to look out for each other.”

-The events of the following day would do little to quell the sense of unease growing in the community.
+The following day’s events would do little to quell the sense of unease growing in the community.
 Reporters would further question Cole after he publicly doubted whether any arrests would be made for the Gale Street murders until test results were received.

 Questioned whether the suspect is in custody, Sergeant Cole said, “No, not necessarily, but we know where he is.”